a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 ### 🔒 Secure Authentication

-SSH key-based login is used.
+SSH key-based login is used to access the VMs.

 🔐 **What Are SSH Key Pairs?**